s-arina/DSA_Practice/ProblemSolvingPatterns.md

 Say there is a larger set of data (usually an array/string/linked list/tree/etc.).

-If we’re searching for a value, rather than starting from the left and moving all the way to the right, we start by dividing it into smaller pieces and then doing something to each smaller piece to determine where to go next.
+# If we’re searching for a value, rather than starting from the left and moving all the way to the right, we start by dividing it into smaller pieces and then doing something to each smaller piece to determine where to go next.

+## 5. Tree BFS

+## 6. Tree DFS